-Rachel is a Clinical Senior Lecturer in Psychiatry within the Section of Neurotrauma and Neurodegeneration, Psychiatry Theme.
+Rachel is a Clinical Senior Lecturer in Psychiatry within the Section of Neurobiology, Psychiatry Theme.

 Rachel has published over 30 papers, book chapters and book reviews within the field of major mental illness; particularly schizophrenia, affective disorders and suicide.
 Clinically Rachel has worked for over 17 years in psychiatry, 10 of which within the field of Early Intervention in Psychosis and Youth Mental Health.

 She is active in undergraduate medicine teaching, including Year 4 Psychiatry, Graduate Entry Course and the intercalated BMedSc in Psychological Medicine.